 - Talk about how and where foods are grown or produced.

 - Discuss how foods are prepared or served.
 For example, is the food served as part of a meal or eaten by itself.

-- Brainstorm dishes originating from other countries.
-Link those recipes to ingredients children may already be eating.
-For example, some children may not have tried tacos before, yet they may be familiar with chicken, cheese and sour cream.
+- Ask if the food is similar to another food they know.
+Link foods to ingredients children already eat.
+For example, tacos may be new to some children, yet they may be familiar with chicken, cheese and sour cream.

 - Try a new dish on your menu once a month.
-Talk to the children about where the dish originates from and ask them to explore the dish using their 5 senses.
-For example, you can ask: What color is it?
+Talk about where the dish comes from.
+Ask children to use their 5 senses.
+For example, you can ask: What colour is it?
 What does it smell like?
-What does it taste like?
+What do you think it tastes like?

-- Pick a recipe from your menu, give a copy to the children and have them decorate it.
-The children can bring it home and try it with their family.
+- Pick a recipe from your menu.
+Give a copy to each child to decorate.
+They can bring the recipe home and try it with their family.